Sonoma County Tourism - Official DMO for Sonoma County

-Sonoma County Tourism (also known as SCT) is the official destination marketing organization dedicated to promoting Sonoma County as an overnight destination.
+Sonoma County Tourism (also known as SCT) is the official destination stewardship organization dedicated to promoting Sonoma County as an overnight destination.

 SCT is a private, non-profit 501(c)6 organization, staffed by professionals in the fields of sales, marketing, communications, and administration.
 It is governed by a volunteer board of directors, with input from committees, stakeholders, and the general public.